FREEZURN/Note_Aggregate/content/CS 429/Manipulating Bits.md

 ## Integer Arithmetic
 **Unsigned addition** `x ⊕(n, u) y` starts at `x` on the number wheel and moves `y` times clockwise.
 If it goes past the break, there is an unsigned carry.
 The sum is **(x + y) mod 2^n**.
 The **additive inverse** of a number `⊖(n, u)` is whatever generates a sum of 0 via unsigned carry; 0 has a special case in that its additive inverse is itself. **Unsigned subtraction** `x ⊖(n, u) y` is addition between `x` and the additive inverse of `y`.
 **Signed addition** `x ⊕(n, s) y` functions like unsigned addition, except that if `y` is negative, move counter-clockwise.
 A signed overflow is the unsigned carry equivalent; if the sum is too big, keep subtracting 2^n until within the range; too small and keep adding 2^n.
 The **additive inverse** `⊖(n, s)` is simply the negation; 0 and -2^n-1 are themselves.
 Signed subtraction has the same definition as unsigned subtraction.

+[signed overflow is if x and y are positive and the result is negative or vise-versa]: #
 #### Another way of calculating the additive inverse is to `NOT` the bit vector and add 1 to it.
 **Multiplication** `⊙` is iterated addition; always start at 0 on the number wheel %% what %%.
 The product for unsigned is **xy mod 2^n**; U2Sc that for signed.
 Strength reduction is breaking a factor into powers of 2 then adding the left shifts.
 #### The number of left shifts is the power of 2 you wish to multiply the value by.